siusei/MCA-2023/README.md

 [Transcribed PDF file to view difference](https://github.com/siusei/MCA-2023/blob/master/data/PDF_A_Town_with_an_Ocean_View_Transcribed.pdf)
 <a href="data/PDF_A_Town_with_an_Ocean_View_Transcribed.pdf" class="image fit"><img src="/data/PDF_A_Town_with_an_Ocean_View_Transcribed.pdf" alt="" type="application/pdf"></a>

-unable to put notes into correct beat:
-- Before
+*From my observation*
+The notation software of MuseScore can identify most of the music elements correctly.
+For instance, the majority of note pattern, beat sign, chords and music ornaments when the notes patterns are clear and repetitive.

+However, sometimes, the software would mistakenly interpret bars with wrong beats and it does not recognise some elements like articulation sign and change of beat sign.
+Here are the specific errors spoted during observation:
+    - Missing speed sign “rit…” and "93 bpm" in the first line
-    - Duplicating bars, bars 70, 71
+    - Duplicating bars in bars 70 and 71
-    - Not recognising some changes in beat sign
+    - Not recognising some changes in beat sign between bars 49 to 53
     - Not recognising some dots articulation.
-    - Missing speed sign “rit…”
-- After correction to bar 80
-    - Bar 78 - wrong beats for rest sign, wrong notes linking together (supposed to be separated)
-    - Bar 62, 65, 66 - same place, wrong beats
+    - Interpreted wrong beats and rest signs in Bar 62, 65, 66, and 78.

 ## Week 3 Lab
+This week I
 {% include_relative verovio_inline.html %}

 ## Week 4 Lab